ridercz/ESP-TMEP/README.md

 ### Features

-* Support for common DS18B20 temperature sensors.
+* Support for common temperature sensors:
+    * DS18B20 (temperature only)
+    * DHT22 (temperature and humidity)
+    * Extensible for any temperature, humidity and pressure sensors
 * User-friendly deployment (no need to modify code, easy configuration via web browser).
 * Can send values to three URLs.
 * Reboots every 29 hours to maintain stability.